MoamenZaher/MoamenZaher.github.io/content/authors/admin/_index.md

       - Co-supervise graduation projects.
       - Control & Exam Unit Member
       - Served as a Faculty Ambassador, representing the faculty and promoting its programs and initiatives.
-      - Contributed as a vital member of the Graduation Project Committee, offering guidance and assessment to senior year students to ensure the successful completion of their graduation projects
+      - Contributed as a vital member of the Graduation Project Committee, offering guidance and assessment to senior year students to ensure the successful completion of their graduation projects.
-      - Played a pivotal role as a Center of Excellence Member, actively collaborating on government projects with a clear goal of enhancing excellence in software engineering, in alignment with our commitment to Sustainable Development Goals (SDGs).
       - Engaged in multiple collaborative projects across different academic disciplines, facilitating teamwork among faculties such as Arts, Physical Therapy, and Dentistry.
 - position: Senior Software Engineer
     company_name: iStudy